 • Be mindful of your surroundings and impact on other participants, spectators, volunteers and the public.
 Don’t run with or carry children in the race.

 • Bring your own hand sanitizer

 • If you experience COVID symptoms soon after the event, then please make this known through the government’s Test, Track & Trace system

 If you have any concerns or would like to ask a specific question relating this event and Covid-19 please e-mail or call 07551006099

 Start Times - Start & Finish Procedure

 Our understanding of the current government guidelines is that camping/camper vans will be permitted if you have your own self contained toilet facilities.
 Annoyingly this is in force until the 17th May.
-If you have and would like to camp overnight Saturday then please e-mail us.
+If you have and would like to camp overnight Saturday then please register using the button on the home page.
 There is no charge and we have plenty of space.
 If the guidance changes we will update this page.